-For frozen tissue samples, ensure that they were flash-frozen immediately in liquid nitrogen and properly stored at -70°C. Perform the RNeasy procedure quickly, especially the first few steps.
+a) Inappropriate handling of starting material For frozen tissue samples, ensure that they were flash-frozen immediately in liquid nitrogen and properly stored at -70°C.Perform the RNeasy procedure quickly, especially the first few steps.

-See Appendix A (page 25) and "Handling and storing starting material" (page 12).
+See "Appendix A: General Remarks on Handling RNA", page 26 and "Handling and storing starting material", page 13.